 Learn more about our residency and fellowship programs.

-Cook County Health currently offers clinical rotations to qualified Advanced Practice Provider students – Nurse Practitioners and Physician Assistants – based on current affiliation agreements with educational institutions.
+The Cook County Health Medical Administration department currently offers clinical rotations to qualified Physician Assistants students – based on current affiliation agreements with educational institutions.

-Clinical rotations are scheduled by the affiliated school’s program coordinators only.
-Affiliated school’s program coordinators should contact clinical providers directly to set up desired rotations for their students.
-All clinical rotations are based on Cook County Health clinical providers availability, which can be accessed through a link sent to program coordinators directly (only if your institution has a valid affiliation agreement).
+Clinical rotations are scheduled by the affiliated school’s program coordinators and students only.
+Affiliated school’s program coordinators should contact the Cook County Health Clinical Provider directly to set up desired rotations for their students.
+All clinical rotations are based on the Clinical Providers availability, which can be accessed through a link that is sent to program coordinators directly (only if your institution has a valid affiliation agreement).
 To find out more, click on the link below: